Hubli: Demographics

+Governance and politics

 Hubli-Dharwad Municipal Corporation

 Hubli-Dharwad Municipal Corporation (HDMC) was constituted in 1962 by combining the two cities separated by a distance of 20 kilometres.
 The area covered by the corporation is spread over 45 revenue villages and is the second-largest city corporation in Karnataka state.
 The population of the city as per the 1991 census was 700,000.
 The population of Hubli-Dharwad is 943,857 according to 2011 Census.
-Hubli Municipal Council was established under the Government of India Act of 1850, and the Dharwad Municipal Council first came into existence on 1 January 1856.
+Hubli Municipal Council was established under the Government of India Act 1850, and the Dharwad Municipal Council first came into existence on 1 January 1856.
 Both were merged later.
 The headquarters of HDMC is situated in Hubli, comprising 82 members covering four Vidhan Sabha Constituencies of Hubli-Dharwad.
 There has been a huge demand by people of Dharwad to create a separate civic body and get itself detached by HDMC.
 Claims are that most of the funds are allocated to Hubli solely.

+On 2 January 2025 the Karnataka state cabinet declared the separation of Hubballi Dharwad municipal corporation, formation of new municipal corporation for the city of Dharwad.

 Economy

-Hubli is the commercial hub of Karnataka state popularly known as Vanijya Nagari & Chota Mumbai.
-Hubli has a wide cluster of industries and has more than a lakh small and medium industries.
+Hubli is a commercial hub and is known as Vanijya Nagari.
+Hubli has a large cluster of some 100,000 small and medium industries.
 The Government of India has set up a Software Technology Park of India on Dharwad Road and Aryabhata Tech Park in Navanagar region of Hubli.
 The city is situated on the dividing line between Malnad and the Deccan plateau.
 Malnad is well known for its forests and forest-based industries and the other three sides are known for their agricultural products including cotton, groundnut, and oilseeds, as well as manganese ore and granite.

 The establishment of a new-generation diesel locomotive shed in the city by Indian Railways was another major boost for the development of industries in this region, as it was the first of its kind in Indian Railways history.
 The diesel locomotive shed at Hubli is the largest holder of EMD locomotives in India and was set up in 1880.